 UPDATE 6/9/15: You can also apply the bonding agent to the old concrete before applying the new.
 If you would like to make sure the new concrete will have a better bond, you can drill holes into the old concrete then attach an anchor.
 I posted about this project on Hometalk and people have commented that you can just drill the holes or you could add rebar to the holes.
 Hope this helps!

-Once the cement is mixed, take the spray bottle and spray the area lightly with water, you only want it damp no pools of water.
-Then I took the trowel and applied the cement, making sure to get it into all the cracks.
+Once the cement is mixed, take the spray bottle and spray the area lightly with water, you only want it damp (no pools of water).
+Then I took the trowel and applied the concrete, making sure to get it into all the cracks.

 I then built the area back to the shape it needed to be.
 It helped sometimes to use a board.
 I then let the area sit for a couple of minutes to harden just slightly.

-At this point, I finished shaping the area: rounding corner, making everything level, etc..
+At this point, I finished shaping the area: rounding the corners, making everything level, etc..